The following rules and regulations are applicable to coaches and administrators for Iowa girls high school sports.

 Males shall be excluded from female athletic teams.”
 This action by the Iowa Girls’ High School Athletic Union Board of Directors, September 9, 1990. “... because the purpose of Title IX is to provide females with more opportunities, because keeping males off female teams is a permissible means of achieving this purpose, and because the majority of courts have held that there is a reasonable distinction between females and males in the athletic context, ...
 Directors re-affirm the policy of the IGHSAU to exclude males from high school and junior high female teams.”
 This action by the Iowa Girls’ High School Athletic Union Board of Directors, June 28, 2006.
 A legal opinion on this subject can be found in the policies and regulations section on the IGHSAU website.

-If a coach/player is ejected from a game/match, he/she does not coach/play for the remainder of that game/match.
-He/She may coach/play in other competition later on that same day.
+If a coach/player is ejected from a game/match, he/she does not coach/play for the remainder of that game/match or any additional games/matches on that same date.
 Any sanction issued by the school or State Office will be served on a subsequent date after review of the filed reports.

 When a coach is serving a suspension, he/she may not coach and must be out of sight and sound of the contest venue.
 He/She is not permitted to watch the contest(s) as a spectator unless he/she has a daughter playing in the contest(s).
-If a player is serving a suspension, she may not be in uniform or participate in the contest(s) or pre-game warm-up, but may be in street clothes on the bench, dugout, etc.
+If a player is serving a suspension, she may not be in uniform or participate in the contest(s) or pre-game warm-up, but local policy determines if she may be in street clothes on the bench, dugout, etc.

 Should a coach or player be ejected from a contest in any sport, the following procedure is in effect.